 The “Play-by-Play” Person

-This is the driver of the on stage conversation.
-They are the personality, the king of first impressions, and will set the tone for the program.
-If they are warm, if they are genuine, if they are funny—it will all help ease the first moments of tension between the audience and the stage.
-This person would talk the majority of the time.
-Using two of these people on stage at the same time is like having two drivers in one car—but not having this person at all creates an awkward chemistry of two people who don’t know how to drive the vehicle.
+This is the driver of the on-stage conversation.
+They are the personality, the king of first impressions, and set the tone for the program.
+If they’re warm, genuine, and funny, that eases the first moments of tension between the audience and stage.
+This person talks the majority of the time.
+Using two of these people on stage at the same time is like having two drivers in one car.
+But not having this person at all creates an awkward chemistry of two people who don’t know how to drive the vehicle.
 Keep that in mind when you’re considering how to be a good emcee in church.

 The Color Commentator

-When kids ask you how to be a good emcee in church, remind them that stage presence isn’t natural—some people are very good at it, so you might think it’s natural.
-But it is enormous work, and countless hours of practice fools you into thinking either you have it or you don’t.
+When kids ask you how to be a good emcee in church, remind them that stage presence isn’t natural.
+Some people are very good at it, so you might think it’s natural.
+But it takes enormous work and countless hours of practice.
+Don’t be fooled into thinking you either have it or you don’t.
 Sure, some people’s gifting makes it easier than others, but it is work for everyone.
-After a service recently, we talked through some principles of basic good stage presence, and this is what we came up with:

-Be sure you hold the microphone up to your mouth—people that aren’t used to the stage tend to make the common mistake of holding the microphone away from their mouth.
-Make sure the microphone is right up near your mouth; rest it on your chin, if you have to.
-If your hands are filled with stuff, that stuff will tempt you to move the microphone around too much.
-Either memorize what is on the cue card, or put it on a music stand in front of you.
+Hold the microphone up to your mouth.
+People unaccustomed to the stage tend to hold it too far away.
+Rest the mic on your chin, if you have to.
+If your hands full, that stuff will tempt you to move the microphone around too much.
+Either memorize what’s on the cue card or put cards on a music stand in front of you.

-Someone has trusted you with the entire stage—and remember that everything is the message, not just the sermon.
-You now control the room—you are there to build energy in the room and excitement toward the next element; you’re there to bring the crowd down to what’s next, or you’re introducing something.
-Either way, you’re not the star of the show—you are driving the vehicle, and the passengers are what people want to see.
-Know what you’re there to do and get off stage!
+Someone has trusted you with the entire stage.
+And remember that everything is the message, not just the sermon.
+You now control the room!
+You’re there to build energy in and excitement toward the next element.
+It’s up to you to bring the crowd down to what’s next, or else you’re introducing something.
+Either way, you’re not the star of the show.
+You are driving the vehicle, and the passengers are what people want to see.
+Know what you’re there to do, and get off the stage!

-If you’ve got an opening line/bit/joke, it will really help get you started on the right foot.
-Equally important, a great run onstage ends with a fizzle if you’re not sure how to end it all.
+If you have an opening line/bit/joke, that really helps get you started on the right foot.
+Equally important: A great run onstage ends with a fizzle if you’re not sure how to end it all.
 If you’re throwing to video, sell it.
 If you’re introducing a person, make the transition obvious.
 However you come in or leave the stage, make sure you have a plan.